 Brooks Ghost 9 are one of the leading models among the running shoes for high arched men.
 They are light and bouncy, and offer optimal smooth heel to toe transition while running.
 The segmented crashpad and the Brooks DNA cushioning of these shoes create ultimate comfort for the feet of men who have high arches or do not overpronate when walking or running.
 The pair is remarcably comfortable upper part due to the mesh upper construction and well-padded tongue.

-The Ghost running shoes were named the Editor’s choice of “Fall Shoe guide” in 2013, and there is a very good reason for this too.
+The Ghosts were named the Editor’s choice of “Fall Shoe guide” in 2013, and there is a very good reason for this too.
 You will be amazed by the comfort, lightness and balance which these shoes offer while you are training or running.

 Mizuno Men’s Wave Prophecy 5